jovotech/jovo-framework/docs/02_building-a-voice-app/intents-states.md

 let handlers = {

     'LAUNCH' : function() {
-        // This intent called when a user opens your app without a specific query
+        // This intent is called when a user opens your app without a specific query
         // Groups LaunchRequest (Alexa) and Default Welcome Intent (API.AI) },